Noting the success of Tubular Bells, TD release their most accessible album yet and create an international sensation.

 Cover painting and sleeve design by Edgar Froese.

-Released on elpee and cassette in February 1974 in Germany (Virgin, 87761IT), the UK and Israel (Virgin, V/VIC 2010), the US (Virgin, VR13-108), Australia (Festival, L 35138), Brazil (Phonogram, 912 4127), Canada (Virgin, V/TCV 2010) and France (Virgin, 2933 723) with gatefold cover; reached #15 on the UK charts and #196 on the US charts (RIAA-certified gold record).
-Re-issued on elpee in the UK (Virgin, OVED 25) and in March 1984 in the US (Virgin International, VI 2010).
-Re-issued on compact disc in the UK (Virgin, CDV 2010) and in 1985 in the US (Virgin, 86064-2) and in the US (Virgin, 90933-2).
-Re-released on remastered compact disc in 1995 in the UK (Virgin, TAND5), in 1995 in Germany (EMI, 840 062) and on July 26, 2004 in Japan (Virgin, VJCP-68667).
-Re-released on super audio compact disc in 2015 in Japan (Virgin, UIGY-9673).
+Released on elpee and cassette on February 20, 1974 in Germany (Virgin, 87 761 XOT), the UK and Israel (Virgin, V/VIC 2010), the US (Virgin, VR13-108), Australia (Festival, L 35138), Brazil (Phonogram, 912 4127), Canada (Virgin, V/TCV 2010), France (Virgin, 2933 723), Japan (Virgin, YQ-7021-VR) and Yugoslavia (RTB, LP 55-5533) with gatefold cover; reached #15 on the UK charts and #196 on the US charts (RIAA-certified gold record).